Pearl Harbor Area

 ¤¤ Oneula Military Reservation

-Located here was Battery Oneula (1942 - 1944) three 5-inch naval guns (one removed in 1942), and Battery X-Ray (1942 - 1944) four Panama mounts and one 5-inch naval gun installed in 1943 (from Battery Ahua - Ft.
+Located here was Battery Oneula (1942 - 1944) three 5-inch naval guns (one removed in 1942), and Battery X-Ray (1942 - 1944) four 155mm on Panama mounts and one 5-inch naval gun installed in 1943 (from Battery Ahua - Ft.
 Kamehameha).
 Both sites destroyed.
-Fire-control station "X" (pre-WWII) (one tower, gone) was between Oneula Beach and Ewa Beach.
+Fire-control station "X" (1924) (one tower, gone) was between Oneula Beach and Ewa Beach.
 A concrete machine-gun pillbox was built along the shore in 1934.
 Many more were added during WWII.
 Searchlights were emplaced here.

 ¤¤ Ewa Marine Corps Air Station